 Google was seen to be testing a visual indication within search results for sites that pass the page experience criteria.
 Should this be implemented, it could provide an incentive for users to click through to sites that have been confirmed to provide a good user experience.
 This adds another level of motivation for sites to ensure they meet good page experience criteria.

 Google’s page experience criteria consists of the following:

 Core Web Vitals

-These consist of three metrics which are used to measure the user experience of a page.
+These consist of three metrics that are used to measure the user experience of a page.